Azure Honeypot: Mapping Global Threats in Real-Time

 Setting up the workbook to visualize the logs

-Now let us go set up Sentinel and create a workbook inside of it.
+Now, let us set up Sentinel and create a workbook within it.
 Search and click on “Microsoft Sentinel”.

 Then click on “Create”.